 Drew has been a PA for nearly 8 years, and in all of that time, he has been right here in the Valley working in primary care in a community health center.
 He is proud of the work that PAs do and wants the Valley to share that pride.
 He has been a proud member of RGVPAS since 2018 and looks forward to serving the organization as treasurer.
 In addition to medicine, he is very interested in personal and corporate finance.

-Cassandra Whetstone, a Rio Grande Valley native, earned her Bachelor of Science in Biology from the University of North Texas and her Master of Physician Assistant Studies from the University of Texas Rio Grande Valley in 2015.
-With a background in emergency medicine, acute care surgery, and trauma, she returned to her roots working for UTRGV School of Medicine in Trauma Surgery.
-She is the Interim Trauma Program Director at South Texas Health System McAllen.
-Cassandra's commitment to the community is evident through her involvement with the Women's Board for Christus Trinity Clinic and her role as a preceptor for UTRGV's PA Program.
-An enthusiastic member of several PA organizations, including AAPA, TAPA, and the RV PA Society, Cassandra also enjoys spending time with her husband, Addison, and their two children, Anna and Grant.
-Family time is her cherished pastime, whether playing soccer, rocking out in a band, or watching sports.
+Cassandra Whetstone, a Rio Grande Valley native, earned her Bachelor of Science in Biology from the University of North Texas and her Master of Physician Assistant Studies from the University of Texas Rio Grande Valley.
+With a background in emergency medicine, acute care surgery and trauma surgery, she returned home in 2021 to work in trauma services.
+She recently took a position as a Clinical Assistant Professor for the Physician Assistant Department at the University of Texas Rio Grande Valley.
+She has been a member of multiple PA organizations, including AAPA, TAPA and the RGV PA Society.
+Outside of work, Cassandra enjoys spending time with her husband, Addison, and their two children Anna and Grant.

 Daniel Ortiz is a dynamic Physician Assistant/ Certified Surgical First Assistant with more than 15 years of healthcare experience.
 He has experience in Orthopedic Surgery, Critical Care, and Intervention Radiology.
 He started his healthcare career as a Certified Surgical First Assistant at McAllen Medical Center.
 Daniel’s passion for medicine grew, and he decided to pursue a Masters Degree in Physician Assistant Studies.